course-dprep/actor_diversity_gender_representation_film_industry/README.md

 ## **5) Running instructions**

+#### System Requirements

+To run our Makefile on Linux or Mac, install XQuartz from [https://www.xquartz.org](https://www.xquartz.org/), then follow on-screen instructions.

 #### *Dependencies*

-The following packages in R should be installed, by using install.packages(), before running the code.
-Thereafter, you can load the packages by running the following lines of code:
+The makefile runs a Rscript which automatically installs all missing packages in R. Thereafter, you can load the packages by running the following lines of code:

 ```
 library(tidyverse)